grimmelm/ctech404/ctech402/module_6/M6_Codio_PROJECT/exercise_specs.md

 Display the final score and who wins. <br>

 Hint: To generate a die roll, you should use the <code>random.randint()</code> function to generate a random integer value between 1 and 6

+Additional functionality: Make the game more interesting by allowing the user to input how many rounds he/she would like to play at the beginning of the game.

 ## Any Unique Requirements or Notes?